mikeyt120/swash_zone_tracing_SAI2020/README.md

 **Computer requirements:**
   * You need to have anaconda
   * A GPU will be helpful but not necessary to start acheiving satisfactory results
+  * Using anaconda prompt, you may need to install tensorflow and opencv.
+The following lines should work:
+    * pip install opencv-python
+    * pip install tensorflow

 **Files you need to download:**
   * Github: